MarkPitt99/Parental-age-and-pace-of-life/README.md

 **Folders**:
 [`data`](https://github.com/MarkPitt99/Parental-age-and-pace-of-life/tree/main/data): contains the data files and a metadata file describing what each column in the dataset represents:
 * [`README_data.md`](https://github.com/MarkPitt99/Parental-age-and-pace-of-life/blob/main/data/README.md): The metadata file with descriptions of each of the terms used in the main datasets.

+[`Figures`](https://github.com/MarkPitt99/Parental-age-and-pace-of-life/tree/main/Figures): Contains all the figures that appear in the main manuscript (saved in the *main manuscript figures* folder) and those that appear in the supplementary materials (in the *supplementary figures* folder).
+Additionally, for the *brms* models on the offspring life-history traits, we provide figures that compare the prior (shown in green on the top row) and posterior draws (shown in pink on the bottom row) of different models.
+Additionally, we provide figures that summarise the model diagnostics (including posterior means, densities, LOO QQ and uniformity plots etc.).